John Beeler: My trip through Eastern Orthodoxy Testimony of a Russian Orthodox Christian under Rome

-I'd known of Eastern Christianity since the early 1980s, and my first traditional Catholic liturgy was Ukrainian.
+I'd known of Eastern rites and churches since the early 1980s, and my first traditional Catholic liturgy was Byzantine, by Ukrainians.

 I'd be interested to know: why did you you leave the Latin Church when you did?

 Three things: I was trying to look cool, keeping my traditionalism but dressing it up in a way I thought would please the hipsters, et al. (reducing religion to private opinion, like a hobby); the American Catholic Church in the early '90s was very inhospitable to conservative Catholics, between Pope Paul VI's English Novus Ordo (not Pope Benedict's corrected version) and low-church liberals locally in charge; and I have a learning disability I didn't understand at the time that caused me social problems, which I blamed on the church.

 In 1995 I read Fr.
 Seraphim (Rose); here was a traditionalist who seemed cool without compromising and seemed to have an answer why the West went to hell in the '60s.
 Online fora/newsgroups at the time were a bad influence too: it was still the height of the convert boomlet with ex-Catholics testifying.
 I fell for "the modern papacy caused the heresy after Vatican II" or something like that, a mutation of Archbishop Lefebvre's correct observation that the council was a mistake and it was "a masterstroke of Satan" to tear down tradition under the guise of obedience.
 The continued '50s-like normality of Orthodoxy's ethnic folk Catholicism's a great thing, in contrast.
 So off I went.